 Absolutely.
 Head to your profile, find the subscription tab and click cancel.
 You can also upgrade your membership the same way.

-We have partnered with companies like ProWritingAid, Scrivener, Todoist, and more.
-At the time of this writing a Member could save more than $120 USD if they took advantage of all the discounts.
-That would pay your Elegant+ membership for over a year!
+We have partnered with companies like ProWritingAid, Scrivener, Todoist, The Novel Factory, and more.
+At the time of this writing, a Member could save more than $250 USD if they took advantage of all the discounts.
+That would pay your Elegant+ membership for over two years!

 We plan on adding more Partners to the list in the future, so the value will only increase.
 If you think your business would be a good match, contact us here.